Variable Pension Benefit Member? Your member statement is now available in your online account.

 The details described on the Lifetime Pension relate to Saskatchewan legislation.

-Members can choose a combination of PEPP’s Variable Pension Benefit (VPB) and the new Lifetime Pension for their retirement income.
+Members can choose a combination of PEPP’s Variable Pension Benefit (VPB) and the Lifetime Pension for their retirement income.
 Lifetime Pension is designed to provide you with dependable monthly payments for life regardless of how long you live, while the VPB option offers you flexibility and control over when and how much retirement income to withdraw, and choice over how your money is invested within the Plan.

 Here are the eligibility requirements to purchase a Lifetime Pension: